List of Star Wars spacecraft: Malevolence (Subjugator-class Heavy Cruiser)

+Mist Hunter (G-1A starfighter)

+The Mist Hunter was a starship owned by Zuckuss and 4-LOM, two bounty hunters who first appeared in Star Wars: The Empire Strikes Back.
+The Mist Hunter first appeared in Star Wars Legends before coming back into Disney Canon in the Bounty Hunter comics.

 Profundity (MC75 Mon Calamari Star Cruiser)

 The Profundity first appears in Rogue One: A Star Wars Story, leading the Rebel fleet's attack on Scarif under Admiral Raddus.
 It is identified in Star Wars sources as a modified MC75 star cruiser, a class of Mon Calamari buildings and exploration ships which have been repurposed for war.
 The Profundity itself was the former Civic Governance tower of the city of Nystullum before joining the Mon Calamari's exodus from their homeworld, under the command of then-Mayor Raddus.
 At 1,204 m long, the Profundity has a crew of 3,225 and is heavily armed with twelve turbolaser cannons, four ion cannons, twenty point-defense laser cannons, twelve proton torpedo launchers and six tractor beam projectors.
 During the battle of Scarif the Profundity receives the plans to the Death Star from Jyn Erso (Felicity Jones) before transferring them to the Tantive IV docked inside it.
 However, with its hyperdrive disabled, the Profundity cannot escape the battle and is ultimately destroyed.